Barclays re-opens in Australia, two years after sharp pullback

-HONG KONG, April 26 (Reuters) - Barclays Plc is to re-open in Australia just over two years since the UK-based bank surprised staff there by closing its operations as part of a region-wide retrenchment.
+HONG KONG (Reuters) - Barclays Plc (BARC.L) is to re-open in Australia just over two years since the UK-based bank surprised staff there by closing its operations as part of a region-wide retrenchment.

 The bank on Thursday said the new office, in Sydney, would offer capital markets and advisory services to local clients and would be run by Paul Early and Richard Satchwell, two long-time Barclays bankers.